ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 ## IAM:
 - IAM is a global service so there is no region to be selected
 - first, you create a root account and set up aws account with it.
 After this, using that user or sharing creds with anyone is not recommended.
+- AWS works on shared responsibility model where AWS is responsible for protecting and keeping AWS services safe but you(root user) is responsible to keep all the account users safe by creating proper password policies, enabling MFA etc.
 ### users and groups
 - a single user can be part of multiple groups
 - there can be users who are not part of any group